numpy/numpy.org/content/en/benchmark.md

 * `cache = True`: To avoid repetitive compile time.
 * Used NumPy arrays and loops.
 * Implemented `jit` decorated functions to call another `jit` decorated functions to increase the performance of our model.

+### Transonic

+Transonic is a pure python package.
+It is one of the actively growing libraries which is used to increase the speed of our codes.
+Here, we are operating with two kinds of accelerators in the backend jit and boost to accelerate our code.
+Transonic uses four different types of accelerators in the backend Pythran, Cython, Numba, and Python.
+Presently, we have implemented Jit and boost accelerators, in the next iteration, we will be using Cython, with different types of backends.

+#### Transonic - JIT

+We used Transonic jit to accelerate our code.
+To implement this we used Pythran (Ahead-Of-Time) compiler in Just-In-Time mode.
+This algorithm took 0.01 seconds for input datasets with 16 points, 0.05 seconds for input datasets with 32 points and 0.17 seconds for input datasets with 64 points.

+#### Transonic - Boost: Pythran

+Pythran is an Ahead Of Time compiler.
+This module takes a Python file as an input then converts it into some kind of interface which makes the code faster.
+Transonic's boost decorator replaces the python function with the pythranized function.
+This algorithm took 10.37 seconds for input data of 16 points, 41.88 seconds for input data with 32 points and 160.15 seconds for input data with 64 points.

 ## Results